 NMHA: Marble and local sandstone sculptures: (left) Venus, Roman copy of a Greek original of the IIIrd century BC; (centre) Cernunnos, a god of Gaul; (right-above) head of Livia, Emperor Augustus' third wife (early Ist century AD); (right-below) head of a river god or a funerary mask similar to the "larvae" found at Lyon; the image used as background for this page shows a relief portraying Hercules

 The collections of the museum include some imported statues and others which were made locally.
 That of Cernunnos is an interesting example of the "Romanization" of the traditional local beliefs.
 Cernunnos was the Celtic/Gaulish god of horned animals and he was usually portrayed with horns.
 In this stela instead he is depicted as a god of abundance or fertility holding a cornucopia.
-The relief depicting a stag is a reference to the original cult.
+The stag is a reference to the original cult.
 Other local deities were associated to Mercury.

 NMHA: (left/centre) small bronze statues of Jupiter and Minerva; (right) brass part of a helmet (30 AD)